 Where to Buy a Used Bike

-If we were talking about buying a new bike I would definitely advise you to choose a bicycle at a bike shop - and go buy it online.
+If we were talking about buying a new bike, I would advise you to choose a bicycle at a bike shop - and buy it online.
 Since we are talking about buying used bicycles, with all the uncertainty about their condition combined with their lack of warranty, I would say that the best place to buy used bicycles is your local bike shop.

 There is only one problem here: most bike shops don't sell used bikes.
 Their main business is to fix and adjust bikes to run correctly or even to sell new bicycles, cycling equipment and even cycling clothes, but not to deal with the less profitable task of selling used bicycles.

 If you are going to buy bicycles online, you might get a good bargain, but from the other hand you have this uncertainty about the real condition of the bike, and there might be an additional cost of tune-up or bicycle parts replacement at the bike shop.

 New bikes have bicycle safety equipment such as bicycle reflectors and safety flags, but these may be missing from used bikes.
 If your bike doesn't have them, make sure you get them from a bike shop.
 If you're into bicycle night riding, you'll also need front and rear bicycle lights.

 Used bicycles, especially if they haven't been used for a long time, need a loving hand.
 Some things can be done to improve their condition.

 - Oil the bicycle chain and other moving parts - If possible use a bike lube from the bike shop.

 - Check the brakes - Used bikes also mean also used bicycle brakes.
 Replace them.
 If the brake pads are good but are rubbing against the wheel rim, adjust them.